HoboChen/hoboreadpapers/distributed-system/03-raft.md

 - ensure *safety* under all non-Byzantine conditions
 - *available* as long as any majority of the servers operational
 - do not depend on timing techniques
+- *performant*, a minority of slow servers need not impact overall system performance

 ### Paxos